kwkou/815/includes/application-model.md

 Processing role instances.
-The best way to pass work form one set of role instances to another set of instances is using the queuing technology provided by Azure, either the Queue Service or 服务总线 Queues.
+The best way to pass work form one set of role instances to another set of instances is using the queuing technology provided by Azure, either the Queue Service or Service Bus Queues.
 The use of a queue is a critical part of the story here.
 The queue allows the hosted service to scale its roles independently allowing you to balance the workload against cost.
 If the number of messages in the queue increases over time, then you can scale